eeditiones/e-editiones-website/posts/osa20.md

 ---
 title: "Open Source Advent"
+lead: "Holiday cheer in the dark hours of the Corona winter"
 date: "2020-12-21"
 tags:
   - "events"
+coverImage: "elena-mozhvilo-wBenc1bRgGI-unsplash.jpg"
 ---

 Through December we're aiming to present a number of recent open source developments related to e-editiones mission to empower digital editions of cultural, scientific, and artistic works by promoting open standards related to digital editions and advancing open source applications based on them.

 ![](/img/open-source-advent-1-816x1024.jpg)